By Paul Savage, MD, FAARM, ABAARM – Founder and Chief Medical Officer | Power2Practice

 Since 2004, he has practiced integrative medicine exclusively and is considered by many as one of the world’s foremost authorities in the area of integrative metabolic medicine (IMM), including bioidentical hormone therapy.

-Dr. Savage is currently Founder and President of Chicago Integrative Care where he practices medicine.
+Dr. Savage is currently Founder and President of Agenixs where he practices medicine, including testosterone pellet therapy.
 He continues to lecture worldwide and frequently provides expert insights on hormone therapy to major news media.